JeneLitsch/Litan/doc/stdlib/bits/set.md

 ## std::bits::set(number : int, index : int, value : bool) -> int
 **Parameters:**
-- number: a single integral value
+- number: an integer
 - index: an integer index
-- value: boolean value
+- value: boolean value for the bit to set.

 **Return value**
 single int with bit set to value

 **Description:**
 Sets the bit at position index.
 A new and changed int is returned.
-Number is promoted to int.